wednesday-solutions/flutter_template/README.md

 [Follow this guide to setup your flutter environment](https://docs.flutter.dev/get-started/install) based on your platform.

 ## Continuous Integration and Deployment
-The Flutter template comes with built in support for CI/CD using Github Actions.
+The Flutter template comes with built-in support for CI/CD using Github Actions.

 ### CI
 The [`CI`](.github/workflows/ci.yml) workflow performs the following checks on every pull request: